Jose-IDO/audio-recorder-app/README.md

 ### Core Functionality
 - **Audio Recording**: Record high-quality voice notes using your device's microphone
 - **Voice Note Management**: View all your recordings in a clean, organized list
-- **Playback Controls**: Play, pause, and stop recordings with visual feedback
+- **Playback Controls**: Play, pause, and stop recordings with visual feedback and a progress bar
 - **Delete Functionality**: Remove unwanted voice notes with confirmation dialogs
 - **Search**: Quickly find specific voice notes by name
+- **Rename Voice Notes**: Quickly rename any recording to keep your journal organized
+- **Favorite Voice Notes**: Mark important notes as favorites and filter to see only favorites
 - **Offline Support**: All recordings are stored locally on your device

 ### User Experience